sohumh/sohumh.github.io/_projects/putitalltogether.md

 ---
 layout: page
 title: Put It All Together
-description: An exercise in tetris, unscrambling, and creativity.
+description: A creative connection of tetris and unscrambling.
-importance: 3
+importance: 5
+img: assets/img/together.png
-category: riddles
+category: standalone puzzles
 ---
 My motivation for creating this puzzle was to cleverly use two seemingly different puzzles to create a third.
 This puzzle is definitely challenging, and requires a few leaps in logic.
 Enjoy!